-Fujifilm X-M1 versus Fujifilm X100F
+Fujifilm X-M1 vs X100F

 The Fujifilm X-M1 and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in June 2013 and January 2017.
 The X-M1 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The X-M1 has a resolution of 16 megapixel, whereas the X100F provides 24 MP.
+The X-M1 has a resolution of 16 megapixels, whereas the X100F provides 24 MP.